 Currently, security groups can be configured only for TencentDB for Redis instances in VPC.

-- Log in to the TencentDB for Redis console, click an instance ID in the instance list, and enter the instance management page.
+- Click the instance ID to enter the instance management page.

-- On the Security Group page, click Configure Security Group.
+- On the Security Group tab, click Configure Security Group.

 - In the Configure Security Group pop-up window, select a created security group.
 You can filter security group by project name.

 - In the Associated Security Group section, you can view the list of security groups associated with the database instance.

 - In the Priority column, you can view the priorities of security groups.